 With the ‘Do Not Disturb‘ feature in Typetalk, you can schedule times of the day where you don’t get notifications.
-(I turn mine off between 8 PM – 8 AM, so I’m more committed to unplugging and unwinding when I’m at home.)
+(I turn my DND on between 8 PM – 8 AM, so I’m more committed to unplugging and unwinding while I’m at home.)

 You can also do set your DND manually.
 I suggest sending out a message over Typetalk first saying: “Hey everyone, I’m going to focus for the next hour on creating this presentation.
 Turning my DND on in 5 min.
 Will be available again after that.
 Thanks!”

 That way people know you’re not available for the next little bit, but they have the opportunity to ask you anything urgent before you go stealth.